 Ms. Porter has been our Senior Vice President, Operations since October 2012 after joining us in July 2012.
 She has been an executive in the Real Estate Industry since 1995, when, as a founding executive serving as Senior Vice President of Operations, she helped to create the first online marketplace for mortgage lending at Getsmart.com.
 In 2000, after Providian Bank's acquisition of Getsmart.com, she joined nCommand as Co-Founder, Chief Operating Officer and Chief Financial Officer, where she developed an end-to-end virtual loan process for residential lending.
 After the acquisition of nCommand by Ellie Mae in 2002 she served as Chief Financial Officer and Vice President of Operations at Accruent, a company whose products are used in managing over 1 billion square feet of commercial space for many Fortune 500 companies and large retailers.
 In addition, beginning in 2005, Ms. Porter served as Director of Operations for Hometown, where she developed the systems technology and processes to underwrite, fund, manage, securitize and sell more than $2 billion in assets.
 Ms. Porter has served on the MBA-sanctioned Governance Board of MISMO (Mortgage Industry Standards Maintenance Organization), attended Arizona State University, and completed the Oracle RDBMS Master’s program for Database Administrators.

 Jade Rahmani is a research analyst at Keefe, Bruyette & Woods, an investment bank specializing in the financial services sector.
-He is the lead analyst covering the Commercial Mortgage REITs, U.S. Homebuilders, and Single-Family Rental REITs on KBW’s Mortgage Finance team.
-Prior to joining KBW in 2007, Rahmani was an equity analyst at Prudential Financial covering aerospace, defense and other industrial companies.
-He previously spent several years at UBS in marketing and product management roles.
+He is the lead analyst covering the Commercial Mortgage REITs, Commercial Real Estate Brokers, U.S. Homebuilders, and Single-Family Rental REITs.
+Prior to joining KBW in 2007, Rahmani was an equity analyst at Prudential Financial covering industrial companies including aerospace and defense.
+He previously spent several years at UBS in product management and marketing roles.
 Rahmani holds a Master of Business Administration (MBA) from New York University's Leonard N. Stern School of Business and a Bachelor of Arts (BA) from the University of Michigan, Ann Arbor.